Greece Moments Greece Moments

 myrina limnos manos beach

-If you continue along the coastal road, you will pass the city beaches of Myrina.
-Manos Beach is perfect for a relaxing afternoon at the beach.
-The beach tavern of the same name on site serves tasty dishes at fair prices.
-The ambience is very nice and the view from the beach to the Kastro is just fantastic.
+If you continue along the coastal road, you’ll pass the town beaches of Myrina.
+Richa Nera Beach is perfect for a relaxing afternoon by the sea.
+The beach bars Aposperos and Manos serve cool drinks and snacks and are the perfect place to linger.
+The atmosphere is lovely and the view of Kastro from the beach is simply fantastic.

-💡 Limnos book tip: The Limnos travel guide from Michael Müller Verlag describes the individual places and sights of the island in detail and also gives many useful travel tips.
+💡 Limnos Book Recommendation: The Greek Islands travel guide from Lonely Planet provides detailed descriptions of the island’s individual towns and sights, as well as many useful travel tips.
 Order here: View on Amazon*

 #2 The Little Sahara of Limnos

 A desert on a Greek island!
-The first time you’re in front of the “Pachies Ammoudies” you will hardly believe your eyes.
+When you stand in front of “Pachies Ammoudies” for the first time, you won’t believe your eyes.
 The “Sahara of Limnos” is the highlight of the island.

 wüste limnos pachies ammoudies griechenland